-Pradhan Mantri Krishi Sinchayee Yojana (PMKSY) scheme under the Ministry of Water Resources, RD&GR and the Ministry of Agriculture & Farmers Welfare focuses on providing an end-to-end solution to the irrigation supply chain.
+Pradhan Mantri Krishi Sinchayee Yojana (PMKSY) scheme under the Ministry of Water Resources, River Development and Ganga Rejuvenation (now Ministry of Jal Shakti) and the Ministry of Agriculture & Farmers Welfare focuses on providing an end-to-end solution to the irrigation supply chain.
 The government's strategy at this time is on "Har Khet Ko Paani" (water for every farm) as well as "Per Drop, More Crop".
-PMKSY was launched in 2015, with the integration of micro irrigation in the flagship scheme as a fundamental component.
+PMKSY was launched in 2015, with the integration of micro irrigation in the flagship scheme as a fundamental component26.
 The objective of the scheme is "to achieve convergence of investment in irrigation at the field level, and expand cultivable area under assured irrigation."
 PMKSY scheme principally focuses on increasing gross irrigated area, bridging the gap between irrigation potential and utilized potential, strengthening the water distribution network and augmenting water use efficiency and management.